On this page:

 During a Tornado Watch:

 - Be on alert.
-Use caution when travelling.
+Use caution when traveling.
 Monitor weather reports via local TV news, NWS Wilmington Twitter account, or other local news social media accounts.

 During a Tornado Warning: